slittorin/home-assistant-setup/README.md

      logger:
        default: warning
      ```
-   - Goto `Configuration` -> `Settings` -> `Server Controls` and press `Check Configuration`.
-     - The output should state 'Configuration valid'.
-If not, change the recorder config above.
-     - On the same page press `Restart` under `Server management`.
 4. Setup Recorder correctly to keep data in database for 30 days, and write every 10:th second to the database to reduce load (even though we do not need it since we have an SSD disk instead of SD Card).
    - Through the `File Editor` add-on, edit the file `/config/configuration.yaml` and add after `recorder:`:
      ```
        purge_keep_days: 30
        commit_interval: 10
      ```
-   - Goto `Configuration` -> `Settings` -> `Server Controls` and press `Check Configuration`.
-     - The output should state 'Configuration valid'.
-If not, change the recorder config above.
-     - On the same page press `Restart` under `Server management`.

 # Deprecated - Not valid